gbiz123/tiktok-captcha-solver/README.md

 ## Requirements
 - Python >= 3.10
+- **If using Nodriver** - Google chrome installe don system.
+This is the recommended method.
 - **If using Selenium** - Selenium properly installed and in `PATH`
 - **If using Playwright** - Playwright must be properly installed with `playwright install`
 - **If using mobile** - Appium and opencv must be properly installed